FaBrand/traefik_playground/full_stack_example/README.md

 docker-compose up client-app proxy
 ```

-Our ping script now correctly shows that the other two backends are not reachable
+Our ping script now correctly shows that the other two backends are not reachable.
+The site is served as expected
 ```bash
 $ ./ping_hosts.sh
 ================================